Ceres (mythology): Agricultural fertility

 Ceres was credited with the discovery of spelt wheat (Latin far), the yoking of oxen and ploughing, the sowing, protection and nourishing of the young seed, and the gift of agriculture to humankind; before this, it was said, man had subsisted on acorns, and wandered without settlement or laws.
 She had the power to fertilize, multiply and fructify plant and animal seed, and her laws and rites protected all activities of the agricultural cycle.
 In January, Ceres (alongside the earth-goddess Tellus) was offered spelt wheat and a pregnant sow, at the movable Feriae Sementivae.
 This was almost certainly held before the annual sowing of grain.
 The divine portion of sacrifice was the entrails (exta) presented in an earthenware pot (olla).
 In a rural, agricultural context, Cato the Elder describes the offer to Ceres of a porca praecidanea (a pig, offered before harvesting).
 Before the harvest, she was offered a propitiary grain sample (praemetium).
 Ovid tells that Ceres "is content with little, provided that her offerings are casta" (pure).

-Ceres's main festival, Cerealia, was held from mid to late April.
+Ceres's main festival, the Cerealia, was held from mid to late April.
 It was organised by her plebeian aediles and included circus games (ludi circenses).
-It opened with a horse-race in the Circus Maximus, whose starting point lay below and opposite to her Aventine Temple; the turning post at the far end of the Circus was sacred to Consus, a god of grain-storage.
+It opened with a horse-race in the Circus Maximus, whose starting point lay below and opposite to her temple atop the Aventine Hill; the turning post at the far end of the Circus was sacred to Consus, a god of grain-storage.
 After the race, foxes were released into the Circus, their tails ablaze with lighted torches, perhaps to cleanse the growing crops and protect them from disease and vermin, or to add warmth and vitality to their growth.
-From c.175 BC, Cerealia included ludi scaenici (theatrical religious events) through April 12 to 18.
+From c.
+175 BC, the Cerealia included ludi scaenici (theatrical religious events) through April 12 to 18.